Ornate chorus frog: Predator and prey relationships

 Ornate chorus frogs are insectivores, eating small insects and larvae, as well as worms and other small invertebrates.
 These frogs are prey mainly to snakes, but also birds and sometimes raccoons.
 Because the ornate chorus frog is most active during the winter months, they are able to avoid many snake predators due to them already beginning their hibernation.
 The eggs and tadpoles can be preyed upon by fish, which is why these frogs prefer ephemeral ponds and wetlands to breed and lay their eggs Their dark markings and tendency for body coloring to vary depending on their habitat allows them a layer of camouflage as a defense tactic.
 However, even with this defense mechanism it has been observed that these frogs rarely live for longer than one to two breeding cycles because of predation.
-Adult mortality may also be due to intraspecies fighting (Caldwell, 1987).
+Adult mortality may also be due to intraspecies fighting.